 - Meet with your Academic Advisor to understand how your transfer credits will be utilized within the required curriculum of your program.
 Your advisor may in turn consult with the appropriate faculty to determine use of transfer credits within your track of study.

 You will be assigned an Academic Advisor based on the first letter of your last name.
-Call (414) 229-4763 or visit Theatre 120 to make an appointment.
+Call (414) 229-4763 to make an appointment.

 - Once your transfer credit is posted to PAWS, schedule an academic advising appointment to learn what courses in which you will need to enroll.